-To apply for accommodations, complete the Disability Services Application and obtain documentation of your disability.
-Return the application and documentation to the Disability Services Counselor on your designated campus.
-You will receive contact from the Disability Services Office within 7-10 days after the application and documentation has been submitted.
+To apply for accommodations, complete the Accessibility Services Application and obtain documentation of your disability.
+Return the application and documentation to the Accessibility Services Counselor on your designated campus.
+You will receive contact from the Accessibility Services Office within 7-10 days after the application and documentation has been submitted.

 Yes, your information is confidential and cannot be released to anyone without your permission.
 Please refer to the San Jacinto College Student Handbook for further information.

 Students can apply for accommodations at any point in the semester, but we strongly encourage students to apply for accommodations a few weeks prior to the start of the semester.